 Migraines and other forms of headache are epidemiologically among the most common and, after dementia and stroke, among the third most expensive diseases of the nervous system.
 They are one of the most common reasons for doctor visits and inpatient emergency admissions and cause serious disabilities and complications.
 Worldwide, more than 46 percent of the adult population suffers from an active headache disorder, eleven percent from migraines, 42 percent from tension-type headaches and three percent from daily persistent headaches.
 Headaches take third place on the World Health Organization's (WHO) list of the most disabling diseases.
 Around a million people in Germany alone suffer from migraine attacks every day.
 Of these, 100,000 are bedridden every day.
 Epidemiological studies in recent years have confirmed that migraine is associated with an increased risk of stroke, heart attack and other diseases of the cardiovascular system.
 In Germany, an average of 8.3 million people take headache medication every day for severe headaches.
 But treating headaches with medication also has a downside: Anyone who takes pain medication for more than ten days every month runs the risk of developing a headache from the medication itself.
 For this reason, pain doctors rely on self-management and patient responsibility for chronic headache disorders such as migraines.
 The migraine app from the Kiel Pain Clinic offers a suitable tool for this purpose, in which only the patient decides with whom they share their data and experiences alongside the treating doctor.
 The TK has no access to the data.

-Further information about TK's digital offerings can be found at www.tk.de , web code 723220.
-Information about the app from the Kiel Pain Clinic can be found at https://krebsklinik.de/2016/10/01/die-migraene-app/ .
-The migraine app with all content can downloaded as a full version free of charge from the Apple Store .
-An Android version is in preparation and will also be available free of charge with all content as a full version in the first quarter of 2017.
+Further information on the digital offers of the TK is available at www.tk.de , Webcode 723220.
+Information about the app of the Pain Clinic Kiel is available at https://schmerzklinik.de/2016/10/01/die-migraene-app/ .
+The migraine app with all content can downloaded free of charge from the Apple store .
+An Android version is in preparation and will also be available as a full version with all content in the first quarter of 2017.

 Prof. Dr. Hartmut Göbel